Brigid Goddess and Her Beautiful Celtic History

 - Herbs (representing fire (cayenne or cinnamon) or water (chamomile, lavender, or mugwort))

-- Creative offering such as poetry, art, music, food, or whatever you enjoy making
+- Creative offerings such as poetry, art, music, food, or whatever you enjoy making

 - Corn doll